This Is The Most Dangerous Cocktail In The Bahamas

 There’s no cola in this incendiary iced tea.
 The triple sec and tequila you’ll find in most Long Island Iced Teas is missing too, which makes this version a tad easier to take than the original.

-Long days of fishing and fun under the sunny skies around Deep Water Cay, though, tend to give this bad boy a bit more of a kick than you might expect.
+Long days of fishing and fun under the sunny skies around Deep Water Cay, though, tend to give this dangerous cocktail a bit more of a kick than you might expect.
 It certainly put me to bed WAY earlier than usual last Friday… and has me anxious to return again soon for another taste.